Everything you need to know about homeowners insurance

 Homeowners insurance protects your house in the event of a fire, natural disaster or other calamity that can result in serious damage to the property.
 It oftentimes also covers your property in case of theft, as well as provides liability coverage if someone is injured on the property.

-You are not legally obligated to have homeowners insurance on your house.
+You are not legally obligated to have homeowners insurance on your house, but many lenders will require proof of insurance as part of the home mortage closing process.
 Because your home is one of your most important assets, however, it is always wise to do so.
 If you buy your house in cash, retaining homeowners insurance is up to your discretion.

 If you are financing your home with a mortgage, however, your lender will mandate it.